B-Jones-RFD/sppyte/README.md

 ```

 **Notes**
 - User should have permissions to the library to be accessed.
 Updates require contribute or higher level access.
-- Unauthorized user will return `requests.HTTPError` Unauthorized (401) exception.
+Unauthorized user will raise a `requests.HTTPError`  401 - Unauthorized exception.
 - For user managed connections, call the `connect` method to start a session and `close` method to end the session.
 Using a `with` statement for context management will automatically connect and close sessions.

 #### Library.connect()